“Every child has the right to an education” (The Convention on the Rights of the Child; Article 28).

 By Joyce Wamae Kamau, MA,

-Program Manager (Peacebuilding & Development, Urban Settlement Program).
+Program Manager (Peacebuilding & Development, Urban Settlements Program).

 Shalom Center for Conflict Resolution and Reconciliation